DYasser/Diamond/README.md

 ## How to run

 To get started you can `git clone  https://github.com/DYasser/Diamond.git` and have `Java` installed and initialized.
-You can run the file then by runing the main class using an IDE.
+You can run the file then by running the main class using an IDE.